 (Image: Wim van den Heever)

-Wild Wings Safaris: "What goes into selecting a bucket-list destination?"
+Wild Wings Safaris: What goes into selecting a bucket-list destination?

 (Image: Wim van den Heever)

-Wild Wings Safaris: "What's your favorite animal to photograph?"
+Wild Wings Safaris: What's your favourite animal to photograph?

 (Image: Wim van den Heever)

-Wild Wings Safaris: "How much of your research into choosing a destination involves learning about animal behaviour?"
+Wild Wings Safaris: How much of your research involves studying animal behaviour?

-Fine Art Wildlife Photography Cheetah in a tree
+What Fine Art Wildlife Photography Demands

 (Image: Wim van den Heever)

-Wild Wings Safaris: "What sets fine art photography apart from other forms of photography?"
+Wild Wings Safaris: What sets fine art photography apart from other forms of photography?

 (Image: Wim van den Heever)